 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal doors are of timber panelled and timber and glazed design.
-Adequate kitchen units.
+The doors are of timber panelled and timber and glazed design.
+Kitchen units are on relatively modern lines.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a feature fire within the lounge.
-Internal decorations Visually inspected.
-The property is in fair decorative order.
+There is a feature fireplace in the lounge.
+When the brown and all Internal decorations Visually inspected.
+The property is in good decorative order.
 Cellars Not applicable.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply of electricity.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply of gas.